Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image

 STEPS TO HERITAGE MEMBERSHIP:

 Step 1: Attend a Campus Visit.
-Our Campus Visits were held in February.
+Our Campus Visits are held in February each year.
 Because of the disruption it causes for our current classes, we do not schedule visits outside of these Campus Visit events.
-Please check back with us in January 2023 for our 2023-24 Campus Visit schedule.
+Please check back with us for next year's Campus Visit dates.

-Step 2: Submit an online application, background check form, and $25 application fee with your teaching skills and interests by March 14, 2022.
+Step 2: Submit an online application with the $25 application fee and complete a background check form with your teaching skills and interests by March 14, 2025.
 Please complete a background check form for each adult who will be on campus regularly.
 Applications received beyond the deadline will be assessed an additional $25 expedited processing fee to be prepared in time to participate in pre-registration in May, as space allows.
 All fees submitted are non-refundable.

 Step 3: Discuss your potential teaching interests and possible placement options with our Welcome Team and Grade Level Coordinators (GLCs).